kkwakwa/2015-11-16-manchester-codima/README.md

-# What't in this repository
+# What is in this repository

 This is the repository for the website of the Software Carpentry Workshop on November 16-17, 2015 at the University of Manchester.